News & Resources

 • Back up all data on your computers and mobile phones regularly.

-• Do not open emails or click on links in emails from sources or people you do not know.
+• Do not open emails or click on links in emails from sources or people you don’t recognize.

-• Periodically check all of your banking and credit card statements.
-Immediately report any entries you do not recognize to your bank or credit card provider.
+• Periodically check all your banking and credit card statements and report any entries you do not recognize to your bank or credit card provider.

-• If you move, notify Canada Post, your bank, and your credit card provider of your new residential mailing address.
+• If you move addresses, notify Canada Post, your bank, and your credit card provider of your new residential mailing address.

 Liam Lahey